 - High-alloy Steels.

 - Stainless Steel.
-Stainless steels are defined as low-carbon steels with at least 10% chromium with or without other alloying elements.
+Stainless steels are low-carbon steels with at least 10% chromium with or without other alloying elements.
 Strength and corrosion resistance often make it the material of choice in transportation and processing equipment, engine parts, and firearms.
 Chromium increases hardness, strength, and corrosion resistance.
 Nickel gives similar benefits but adds hardness without sacrificing ductility and toughness.
 It also reduces thermal expansion for better dimensional stability.

 Special Ferrous Metals